-In the following two sections we shall try to put forward a different explanation of the interpretive practices we are focusing on in order to throw some light, as it were, on the issues considered in the outset.
+In this section we shall put forward a different explanation of the interpretive practices we are focusing on in order to throw some light, as it were, on the issues considered in the outset.

-As the Vatican Radio Case clearly shows, the question whether a legal provision is to be interpreted extensively presupposes that such a provision (or its content) is vague.
+As the Vatican Radio Case clearly shows, the question whether a legal provision is to be interpreted extensively presupposes that the content of such a provision is vague.
 This is actually true by definition.
 Extensive interpretation is possible if, and only if, the interpreted legal provision admits some changes in the cases to which it can be meaningfully applied.
 In other words, to be interpreted extensively a legal provision shall yield borderline cases.
-As Paul Grice puts it, "To say that an expression is vague (in a broad sense of vague) is presumably, roughly speaking, to say that there are cases (actual or possible) in which one just does not know whether to apply the expression or to withhold it, and one's not knowing is not due to ignorance of the facts."22 The words "things" and "throwing" are a good example of this phenomenon, at least according to the Italian Court of Cassation.
+The words "things" and "throwing" are a good example of this phenomenon, at least according to the Italian Court of Cassation.
 On the Court's view, it is not immediately clear whether the term "things" applies to electromagnetic waves, nor whether the word "throwing" applies to their emission.
 Consequently, art.
 674 of the Italian Criminal Code is vague: it is not definitely true that electromagnetic waves are things nor that they are not; similarly, it is not definitely true that waves emission is a kind of throwing nor that it is not.
-Now, the word "definitely" assumes guite different meanings in the philosophical literature on vagueness.
-As Stewart Shapiro has put it, "each theorist has his or her own definition of definiteness, and the various concepts have little in common.
-There seems to be no way to make further progress in defining 'borderline case' or 'definitely' without begging the question against some view or other."